 Calgarians vote against adding fluoride to its drinking water three times in 1957, 1961 and 1971.

-In 1998, The City and Alberta Health Services reviewed water fluoridation as a public policy, and a panel of five experts recommended a reduction in the level of fluoride to 0.7 mg/L. This change was adopted in 1999 following a second plebiscite where Calgarians again voted in favour of Fluoridation by 55 per cent.
+In 1998, The City and Alberta Health Services reviewed water fluoridation as a public policy, and a panel of five experts recommended a reduction in the level of fluoride to 0.7 mg/L. This change was adopted in 1999 following a second plebiscite where Calgarians again voted in favour of fluoridation by 55 per cent.

-Water Services discontinued the addition of fluoride to Calgary's drinking water as directed by Council on May 19, 2011.
+The City of Calgary discontinued the addition of fluoride to Calgary's drinking water as directed by Council on May 19, 2011.

 Frequently asked questions